kcoton/guiser/README.md

 ## Project Description

-Guiser (pronounced like geyser) is designed for content creators, marketers, and organizations that want to partially automate the creation and publication of social media content.
+Guiser (pronounced like 'geyser') is designed for content creators, marketers, and organizations that want to partially automate the creation and publication of social media content.

 Guiser will allow users to:
 - create profiles with personas linked to social media accounts